On the quotient quantum graph with respect to the regular representation: Preliminaries

-ii)$ ge $ and $ e $ have the same direction for all $e\in E, g\in G $ (it preserves the edge directions).\\ The above conditions can be achieved by assuming (i) holds and in addition assuming without loss of generality, an edge is never mapped to its reversal (If such an edge exists, we can add a dummy vertex possessing Neumann vertex conditions in the middle of the edge.
+The above conditions can be achieved by assuming (i) holds and in addition assuming without loss of generality, an edge is never mapped to its reversal (If such an edge exists, we can add a dummy vertex possessing Neumann vertex conditions in the middle of the edge.
 By doing so, the action still maps vertices to vertices).
 With this assumption, we can always assign a direction to each edge such that the action preserves the edge directions.
 We can regard the action of $ G $ on $ \Gamma $ which preserves the metric structure of the graph as a permutation representation of $ G $ with degree $ |E| $ since the group action permutes the edges.
 Namely, there exists a representation $ \pi:G\longrightarrow GL_{|E|} \left( \mathbb{C} \right) $ such that $ \pi\left( g\right) $ is a permutation matrix for each $ g\in G $.

 Secondly, we require the action respects the quantum graph structure, namely: